ikt32/scripts-updates/5-gears-readme.md

 These shortcuts can be changed in `settings_menu.ini`.

+Assignments for default controls (throttle, brake and handbrake) are required because the script expands on functionality for these and overrides the game defaults during specific actions.
+Make sure these assignments in the script match the assignments in your game settings!

 ### Keyboard defaults (US-ANSI)

 By default, `W` is throttle and `S` is brake.